bill-z-bawb/SignalRGB-Deck/README.md

 > [!NOTE]
 > There is a known issue where launching a SignalRGB View when the SignalRGB app already has focus will cause the app to minimize itself.
 I can't do anything about this without gross Windows hackery.
 There is probably a reasonable assumption that the application URLs the plugin relies upon are used when the app *does not* have focus.

+## The SignalRGB App Actions

+### Restart SignalRGB

+If you'd like to have a StreamDeck button mapped to restarting SignalRGB (probably most useful for SignalRGB Effect Developers), drag the action named `SignalRGB Restart` onto one of your StreamDeck buttons.
+There are no settings for this action.

 ## Credit and Thanks